 The reputation of Glasgow’s creative scene as a collision of a multitude of art forms is present in a growing number of venues playing host to a multi-disciplinary programme of events: Spaces such as The Glue Factory, The Centre for Contemporary Arts and SWG3 are one-stop destinations for exhibitions, gigs, club nights, performances and film screenings.
 This ethos of cultural cross- pollination has traditionally been carried on by grassroots, student-led activity; think exhibitions in flats and disused warehouses, with bands playing in one room and an art performance in the next.

-A huge number of cross-venue festivals are held throughout the year – Glasgay, Merchant City Festival, Glasgow Film Festival and the bi-annual International Festival of Visual Art are mainstays of the cultural calendar, with new additions such as Buzzcut performance festival emerging every year.
+A huge number of cross-venue festivals are held throughout the year – Glasgay, Merchant City Festival, Glasgow Film Festival and the bi-annual International Festival of Visual Art are mainstays of the cultural calendar.
 Students and young artists often have the opportunity to get involved with these events, either as programme contributors or through working behind the scenes.

 Many students choose to remain in Glasgow after graduation because of the unique network of creative people, spaces and organisations in the city, and are joined by artists, designers, architects, writers and musicians from around the world who are drawn here by the quality of life and the clear sense of a creative community.
 Glasgow’s reputation as a cultural capital is constantly growing, and as a student at the GSA you can take part in shaping its future.